oluwarotimiyinka/Building-Energy-Efficiency-Data-Analysis/README.md

 # Building-Energy-Efficiency-Data-Analysis
-## Developed a building model and used meteorological data with analytical models and analytical tools to predict energy efficient measures for residential buildings in Nigeria, Africa.
+## Developed a building model and used meteorological data with conceptual models and analytical tools to predict energy efficient measures for residential buildings in Nigeria, Africa.

 ### INTRODUCTION